EdDataScienceEES/tutorial-Stead-James/index.md

 - how to replace NA values that arise

-## Data
+## Introduction

+If you've come across this tutorial you'll probably be a wizz at dpylr but you're already getting bored of mutates and filters?
+Want to learn new exciting dplyr functions as well as an introduction to another package??
+Then this is the tutorial for YOU (yes you right there I believe in you)

-The data we are using in this tutorial is open source data gathered by volunteers for the National Plant Monitoring Scheme (NPMS).
+First off, the data we are using in this tutorial is open source data gathered by volunteers for the National Plant Monitoring Scheme (NPMS).
 1 km squares are selected all across the country and then volunteers go to these squares and record 5 plots in semi-natural habitats.
 This data is then collated across the country and used to help  understand the health of different habitats.
-Here is a link to their website for more information - https://www.npms.org.uk/index.php/ .
+Here is a link to their website for more information - <https://www.npms.org.uk/index.php/>

 I am using two of their data sets for this tutorial, saved in the data file of the repository.

-Load the github repository here -- (https://github.com/EdDataScienceEES/tutorial-Stead-James)
+Unzip the github repository here (or if know how to use version control on R and copy the URL, whatever tickles your fancy) -- <https://github.com/EdDataScienceEES/tutorial-Stead-James>

+## Load the datasets
-start code to load the datasets
+code to load the datasets

     library(dplyr)
     occurences <- read.csv("data/occurrences_2015to2023.csv")